 Digital Media Editor

 In between flights and new food recipes, Virginia native Justin Williams, is a freelance photographer and content editor.
 As a social justice advocate and passionate cook, he is often finding ways of exploring food security issues on local and global scales.
 He enjoys learning about people’s untold histories and bringing awareness to important topics.
-Justin is currently based in Milwaukee, WI.

 Business Development & Operations Manager